wknapik/git-newest/README.md

 Tests that have changed recently are the most likely to fail and should be run first, so that if they fail, they fail as fast, as possible.

+---

+The requirements are listed at the top of the script.
+Tested on Arch Linux and macOS (after `brew install bash gnu-coreutils gnu-getopt` and adjustments to
+$PATH suggested by `brew`).

 The script has to be run from a git checkout and only uses the author dates (%at) from git.